 Note: Applicants awaiting their final graduation result can also apply for IAS exam.
 And there is no minimum UPSC qualification percentage required.

-The Commission also mentioned the number of UPSC attempt limits for every category of candidates.
-The minimum number of attempts is given to General/ EWS category applicants.
-For more information the UPSC attempt limit check the table below:
+The Commission also mentions the number of UPSC attempt limits for every category of candidates.
+The minimum number of attempts will be given to General/ EWS category applicants.
+For more information on the UPSC attempt limit, check the table below:

 Category | UPSC Civil Services Age Limit | Number of Attempts |